 Europe provides a unique luxury marketplace for students in the Global Luxury and Management program during the spring semester.

 Based on Paris, students are within close proximity to several key cities that provide a hands-on learning environment for luxury products and services.
-SKEMA student organizations regularly sponsor student travel weekend excursions to key European locations such as Milan, Florence, Venice, Paris, London, Prague, and Barcelona.

 The Global Luxury and Management program utilizes key strategic partnerships with luxury companies and associations, industry personnel, as well as NC State and SKEMA alumni to make possible a number of luxury company site visits during the program.

-The Entrepreneurship class uses the (NC State Entrepreneurship Clinic) clinical learning approach to address and tackle problems for our company partners and luxury brands around the world.
+Students are given several opportunities to engage directly with luxury companies on real company projects.
+In 2018, students participated in the Inside LVMH Case Competition.
+In addition, the Luxury Consulting With An Entrepreneurial Mindset class uses the (NC State Entrepreneurship Clinic) clinical learning approach to address and tackle problems for our company partners and luxury brands around the world.

 The clinical learning method immerses our students in the issues and obstacles facing a real company to provide a unique experiential learning opportunity and, in turn, produce executable solutions for our partner companies.